samumei/ddecompose/README.md

 can be rewritten where $P(g)$ and $P(g|x)$ correspond to the (conditional) probabilities of belonging to group $g$.
-We can estimate the reweighting factor using sample probabilities of each group in the joint sample and conditional probability models (e.g. logit).
+We can estimate the reweighting factor using sample probabilities of each group in the joint sample and conditional probability models (e.g., logit).
 The fitted factors are then used to estimate weighted distributional statistics of interest (e.g., mean, quantiles or Gini coefficient) in the reference sample – group 0 in the present example.
-The resulting counterfactual distributional statistic, $\widehat\nu_C=\widehat\nu(F_{Y_C})$, is then contrasted with the observed difference
+The resulting counterfactual distributional statistic,
+$\widehat\nu_C=\widehat\nu(F_{Y_C})$, is then contrasted with the observed difference
 $$\widehat\Delta_O^{\nu} = (\widehat\nu_1 - \widehat\nu_C) + (\widehat\nu_C - \widehat\nu_0) = \widehat\Delta_S^\nu + \widehat\Delta_X^\nu,$$

 which yields again an aggregate wage structure effect and aggregate